-- The exam is an on-line exam, available in Canvas (Assignments/Home exam). - You can work on the exam anytime while it is open in Canvas. - Any aid (eg. course book, collaboration with friends) is allowed, even encouraged!
+- The exam is an on-line exam, available in Canvas (Assignments/Home exam). - You can work on the exam anytime while it is open in Canvas.
+It saves automatically, so you don't have to complete the whole exam at once. - Any aid (eg. course book, collaboration with friends) is allowed, even encouraged!
 Working on the exam together is a way to better learning. - Plagiarism is not allowed.
 This includes copying answers from other students, from the course book or other written sources.
 Exams are automaticall checked for plagiarism.
-Answers with high degree of similarity between each other will be assessed as failed (F). - The exam is graded A-F. - Exams graded as Fx (fail with the possibility of supplementing to a Pass) will require supplementing through an oral exam.
+Answers with high degree of similarity between each other will be assessed as failed (F). - The exam is graded A-F. - Exams that are graded as Fx (fail with the possibility of supplementing to a Pass) will require supplementing through an oral exam.
 After supplementing, the exam can only be graded as E.